Looking for amazing places to go hiking on Lanai? Find out the 5 best Lanai hikes to do on this gorgeous Hawaiian island. Scroll down to see them all!

 The Polihua Trail passes by the Garden of the Gods and finishes on Polihua Beach, one of the most isolated beaches around.
 It’s also the largest strip of beach on the island.

 You are recommended to do this trail by 4-wheel drive, as it has rough terrain.
 This trail is unique from the contrast in landscapes that you will encounter.
+From the barren landscape of the Garden of the Gods to the expansive beach, the diversity is remarkable.

 4. Koele Keomuku Trail